brainglobe/brainglobe.github.io/docs/source/tutorials/howto-process-for-template-building.md

 We will use some serial-section two-photon microscopy images of whole zebra finch brains as an example.

 :::{note}
 After preparation, you will need access to a high-performance computing (HPC) platform to build a template.
 On the HPC, you will need to have ANTs and the optimizedANTs scripts installed and available on your path.
-See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md#installation) for more details.
+See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md) for more details.

-To follow this how-to guide, you will need
+However, to follow this how-to guide, you will only need
 * Your input images
 * Initial familiarity with Python scripting
 * Initial familiarity with setting up a `conda` environment or similar